AAA Cycle: Phase 1 - Align with the Need

 Estimation Approach:

-- Break solution into major components/epics
+- Break the solution into major components or epics

 - Estimate effort using analogous estimation, planning poker, or t-shirt sizing

-- Account for testing, deployment, documentation
+- Include infrastructure, operational costs, testing, deployment, and documentation

-- Add contingency buffer (typically 20-30%)
+- Add a contingency buffer (typically 20-30%)

 Feasibility Assessment: